mwcraig/msumastro/docs/image_collection.rst

-Look for problems in directory of FITS files
+Class for managing a collection of images
 ============================================

 The most useful item in this package is the class :class:`ImageFileCollection`

 Contents:

-.. automodule:: triage_fits_files
+.. automodule:: image_collection
    :members:
    :undoc-members: